loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 //rules and new reduction rules will need to be introduced to extend the specification.

 === Exponentials
+As briefly mentioned in @Motivation, variables in a linearly typed programming language must be used exactly once.
+There is an exception to this rule, called exponentials.
+Exponentials can be used to duplicate or drop values.
+We currently consider two implementations:

-As linear types can be quite strict, there are a few rules which allows us to somewhat weaken the rules, called exponentials.
-Exponentials values can be reused or remain unused.
+// As linear types can be quite strict, there are a few rules which allows us to
+// somewhat weaken the rules, called exponentials.
+Exponentials values can be
+// reused or remain unused.
 Our supervisor has proposed two alternative implementations to this:

 - Implement exponentials using reference counting.
-This would require recursive deallocation of any other exponentials used in the value.
+This would then require recursive deallocation of any other exponentials used in the value.

-- Limit exponentials to non-linear closures, where every value allocated in the closure allocated using reference counting. #red_text[This closure would have an input type of the value we are creating an exponential of.]
+- Limit exponentials to non-linear closures, where every value allocated in the closure is allocated using reference counting.

-If neither of these solutions work out, time will be spent on creating an alternative, as exponentials are quite important for flexibility when writing code.
+If neither of these solutions work out, time will be spent on creating an alternative, as exponentials are important for flexibility when writing code.

 === Recursive and contiguous data types
 When representing more complicated data types such as different types of trees or list